• About

 2. Blend to a smooth paste.
 Transfer it to a bowl.

-3. Pour the flavoured olive oil over it.
+3. Pour the flavored olive oil over it.

 chickpeas hummus served in a bowl with drizzle of oil